-Answering questions and providing thorough details comes naturally to most of us when talking with customers face to face or on the phone.
+Answering questions and providing thorough details come naturally to most of us when talking with customers face-to-face or on the phone.
 But what about when potential customers are not talking to you directly?

-Studies show (and our own habits confirm) that consumers are doing their own homework on the internet before contacting companies and salespeople.
+Studies show (and our habits confirm) that consumers do their homework on the internet before contacting companies and salespeople.

-In fact, some studies have shown that as many as 70% of customers who reach out to companies have already made up their minds about what or where to purchase.
+Some studies have shown that as many as 70% of customers who reach out to companies have already decided what or where to purchase.

 Help you and your staff share the same information

-Expanded answers to frequent questions can be beneficial to your staff as well as your customers.If you have employees who answer the phone, greet customers in the store or reply to email inquiries then you know how hard it can be at times to ensure everyone has the same answers and the same information.
+Expanded answers to frequent questions can be beneficial to your staff as well as your customers.If you have employees who answer the phone, greet customers in the store or reply to email inquiries, then you know how hard it can sometimes be to ensure everyone has the same answers and information.

 Developing ‘official’ answers as a company to the questions your business receives on a regular basis can help provide your employees with the foundation they need to be consistent in their answers.
 (Tip – these answers also work great for brochures, sell sheets, and social media posts).

-If email is a part of your business day, then you most likely have spent time trying to remember what you wrote last time you answered the same question that’s before you now.
+If email is a part of your business day, you most likely have spent time remembering what you wrote last time you answered the same question that’s before you know.
 When you have a library of thorough answers to turn to, email replies become faster and simpler for you and your employees.

-Rather than spending 1/2 hour trying to find the right answers, you can simply link to the answer on your website.
-It’s incredibly satisfying to reply promptly and equally impressive to your customer that you’ve taken the time to develop the answer ahead of time.
+Rather than spending 1/2 hour trying to find the right answers, you can link to the answer on your website.
+It’s incredibly satisfying to reply promptly and equally impressively to your customer that you’ve taken the time to develop the answer.

 SEO – provide Google with great content

-Remember, if customers are asking you questions as part of the sales process, they are also asking Google.
-Creating thorough and complete answers to your frequent questions will help get noticed by Google.
-Creating detailed content increases the opportunity of your website is shown as a resource when the questions are asked on Google.
+Remember, if customers ask you questions as part of the sales process, they also ask Google.
+Creating thorough and complete answers to your frequent questions will help you get noticed by Google.
+Creating detailed content increases the opportunity for your website to be shown as a resource when the questions are asked on Google.

-Being shown more by Google means more opportunities to increase traffic to your website and more opportunities to increase sales leads to your business.
+Being shown more by Google means more opportunities to increase website traffic and sales leads to your business.